 - 1. This section may apply to cutting authorities issued under licences with an allowable annual cut or maximum harvest volume; excluding Community Forest Agreements in section 6.1.1, Woodlots Licences in section 6.1.2, BCTS or any timber in the Research Forests noted in Table 6-7. - 2.
 Cutblocks amended into blanket salvage cutting authorities prior to February 15, 2016, must use section 6.4.2 of this manual as it was prior to February 15, 2016. - 3.
-Cutblocks amended into blanket salvage cutting authorities on or after February 15, 2016 must be consistent with the Deputy Minister Memo: Harvesting under a Blanket Salvage Permit (For Interior Regions) signed January 29, 2016, where the cutblocks must be: - a. less than or equal to 15 hectares in size and 5000 m3 in volume; (unless the silviculture system used on the cut block is other than clear cutting, and at the completion of harvest the trees retained on the harvested area conform to the stocking standards specified in an approved Forest Stewardship Plan); and - b. issued for purposes of harvesting damaged timber as defined in section 6.4.1 (3); and - c. consistent with District Guidelines for Blanket Salvage Cutting Authorities. - 4.
-The stumpage rate for each species of coniferous timber on the cutting authority area is the stumpage rate for that species indicated in Table 6-4 for the forest zone in which the cutting authority area is located. - 5.
+Cutblocks amended into blanket salvage cutting authorities on or after February 15, 2016 must be consistent with the Deputy Minister Memo: Harvesting under a Blanket Salvage Permit (For Interior Regions) signed January 29, 2016, where the cutblocks must be: - a. less than or equal to 15 hectares in size and 5000 m3 in volume; (unless the silviculture system used on the cut block is other than clear cutting, and at the completion of harvest the trees retained on the harvested area conform to the stocking standards specified in an approved Forest Stewardship Plan); and - b. issued for purposes of harvesting damaged timber as defined in section 6.4.1 (3); and - c. consistent with District Guidelines for Blanket Salvage Cutting Authorities.

+- 4. The stumpage rate for each species of coniferous timber on the cutting authority area is the stumpage rate for that species indicated in Table 6-4 or 6-4a for the forest zone in which the cutting authority area is located.
+The stumpage rates in Table 6-4a may be used when the: - a. estimated total net coniferous volume of timber on each cutblock is comprised of 80% or more Burnt Timber1 (Burnt Timber means any trees that meet the definition of Fire Codes A, B or C as per the Cruising Manual), and - b. the burnt timber is evenly distributed throughout the cutblock(s). - 5.
 All blanket salvage cutting authorities are scale based for billing. - 6.
 A stumpage rate determined under this section must be re-determined annually on June 1st in accordance with this section.